YuanmingZhang65/Fast3VmrMLM/README.md

 A fast, efficient, big-data and small memory software to detect significantly and suggested associated markers (QTNs).
-This software was updated on July 30 2025.
+This software was updated on Aug 30 2025.

 Within the Linux system, the Fast3VmrMLM software can be installed by the following four steps: